-- Democratising Software Architecture – a new and still evolving talk, that originated as a keynote talk at ICSA 2019.
-A variant of the talk is titled Software Architecture for a Digital Age.
-I have presented a talk on this theme couple of times since ICSA 2019, on how I see architecture work evolving to be less about an architect and more about something that an entire team undertakes together.
+- Democratising Software Architecture – an established talk that has been well received at a number of events.
+This talk explains how I see architecture work evolving to be less about an architect and more about something that an entire team undertakes together.
 Part of the Continuous Architecture theme.
 I explain why this approach is important for many modern software development projects and outlines its activities and principles.

 - Uniting Architecture Work with Reality using Architecture Principles – this talk, which can be tailored to various lengths, explains what an architecture principle is and how principles can be a practical tool to align the work of enterprise architects, application architects, the development teams delivering the real work.

 - Software Architecture with Stakeholders, Viewpoints and Perspectives – historically, one of my most popular talks, explaining how to go about developing the architecture of a system using the approach described in the highly acclaimed book I wrote with Nick Rozanski.
 Introduces software architecture, explains how to deal with a varied stakeholder community and how to develop and describe an architecture that meets their conflicting needs.

 - Event Driven Systems – a talk that explains the principles, patterns and pitfalls of developing systems that use events as one of their primary abstractions.
 Event driven systems (and architectures – EDA) look easy and obvious until you try to use them for a real system.
 This talk explains the power of events and how to apply them to real information systems.